-The icemaker unit is provided with refrigerant access valves.
+The icemaker unit is provided with two refrigerant access valves-one on the low-side and one on the high-side line.
 Using proper refrigerant practices recover the refrigerant from the access valves and store it in an approved container.
 Do not discharge the refrigerant into the atmosphere.